PayneJoe/context_extract/README.md

 # context_extract
-page crawl and context extract
+page crawl and context extract on single machine